RetroDECK/ES-DE/USERGUIDE.md

 Animation to play when opening the main menu or the game options menu.
 Can be set to _Scale-up, _Fade-in_ or _None_.

+**Blur background when menu is open** _(OpenGL renderer only)_

+This option will blur the background behind the menu slightly.
+Normally this can be left enabled, but if you have a really slow GPU, disabling this option may make the application feel a bit more responsive.

 **Display pillarboxes for gamelist videos**

 With this option enabled, there are black pillarboxes (and to a lesser extent letterboxes) displayed around videos with non-standard aspect ratios.
 This will probably be most commonly used for vertical arcade shooters, or for game systems that has a screen in portrait orientation.
 For wider than normal videos, letterboxes are added, but this is quite rare compared to videos in portrait orientation.
 This option looks good with some theme sets such as rbsimple-DE, but on others it may be more visually pleasing to disable it.
 On less wide displays such as those in 4:3 aspect ratio this option should probably be disabled as it may otherwise add quite excessive letterboxing.